jbisits/jbisits.github.io/_pages/research.md

 This limitation means that in global ocean circulation models many mixing processes need to be parameterised.
 Continued research on mixing in the ocean is needed for improvements to how mixing is represented (i.e. parameterised) in global ocean circulation models.

+For more information about any of the projects below see the relevant [publications][pubs-page] or feel free to email me.

 ## PhD project

 The title of my PhD thesis is: *Non-linear controls on ocean circulation and mixing in the marginal ice zone*.